zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/setup-pluggable-databases-workload/setup-workload_original.md

     ```
     ![](./images/pdbcreate.png " ")

-2. Run this command to installs the workload data.
+2. Run this command to install the workload data.

     ```